bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 doesn't bring in a lot of extra dependencies. [`humantime`](https://crates.io/crates/humantime) could help pick up some of the (current) slack in dtparse, so maybe we can share and care with each other?

-All in all, I'm mostly hoping that nobody's already done this and I've spent a bit over a month on redundant code.
+All in all, I'm mostly hoping that nobody's already done this and I haven't spent a bit over a month on redundant code.
 So if it exists, tell me.
 I need to know, but be nice about it, because I'm going to take it hard.

 And in the mean time, I'm looking forward to building more.
 Onwards.